camunda/camunda-docs/docs/product-manuals/clients/java-client/testing.md

 ## Bootstrap the broker

 Use the `ZeebeTestRule` in your test case to start an embedded broker.
-It contains a client which can be used to deploy a BPMN process or create an instance.
+This contains a client which can be used to deploy a BPMN process or create an instance.

 ```java
 import io.camunda.zeebe.client.ZeebeClient;